 - ICER holds an equally strong belief that the rights of the owners of confidential and proprietary data should be protected.

 - ICER reviews are frequently timed to concur with the date of U.S. regulatory approval for drugs and devices, a period in which potentially useful information may not yet have been published in peer-reviewed journals, presented at clinical conferences, or submitted in briefing documents to regulators.

 - ICER has had need, on multiple occasions, to request such “in-confidence” data from manufacturers to support its evidence synthesis and economic modeling efforts.

 - Manufacturers or other stakeholders also may have evidence that they would like to share with ICER to help ensure that ICER reviews contain the best possible information, but sometimes this information may need to be treated as confidential, either for business or academic reasons.

 - ICER welcomes discussions with stakeholders regarding information that may be viewed as confidential.
 Discussions should ideally commence during the scoping phase for each topic, near the beginning of the review process.

 - Two types of in-confidence data will be considered.
 “Academic-in-confidence” data relates to information that is typically awaiting publication or public presentation (e.g., at a clinical conference).
-Importantly, ICER considers all confidential clinical data to be academic-in-confidence, regardless of whether the manufacturer has active plans to publish or present such data.“Commercial-in-confidence” data relates to commercially-sensitive information regarding price, market conditions (e.g., uptake projections), terms of reimbursement arrangements with payers, and other information not considered to be academic-in-confidence.
+Importantly, while other data may also be appropriately academic-in-confidence, ICER considers all confidential clinical data to be academic-in-confidence, regardless of whether the manufacturer has active plans to publish or present such data.
+“Commercial-in-confidence” data relate to commercially-sensitive information regarding price, market conditions (e.g., uptake projections), terms of reimbursement arrangements with payers, and other information not considered to be academic-in-confidence.
 Specific process steps regarding these two types of data are described in further detail below.